Shutdown, Brexit wobble the West

 Those who have filed paperwork or announced presidential bids

-- Former San Antonio Mayor and HUD Secretary Julian Castro (who formally announced his decision on January 12)
+- Former San Antonio Mayor and HUD Secretary Julian Castro (who formally announced his decision on Jan.12)

 - Former Maryland Congressman John Delaney (who announced his presidential bid back on July 28, 2017!!!!)